 Rodas Irving specialises in outdoor furniture and small buildings using home-grown oak.

-Pete Burns was appointed as the first Rycoewood Craftsperson-in-Residence and is a fine furniture maker.
+Jan Waterston is the current Rycoewood Craftsperson-in-Residence and is a fine furniture maker.

 A media company specialising in creating educational woodworking material.